CentroEPiaggio/thunder_dynamics/README.md

 where `<path>` is the relative path from the `thunder` binary and the folder containing the .yaml configuration file, `<robot>` is the default robot name and `<robot_name>` is the optional name of the robot.
 The name will be used to create library files.

 The file `<robot>.yaml` is a configuration file that contain all the information about the robot.
+The DH table takes the trasformation in the order a, alpha, d, theta.
+The inertial parameters are expressed in the DH frames with the same convention.
 An example can be finded in the folder `robots/` for a 7 d.o.f. robot Franka Emika Panda.

 The framework will create a `generatedFiles/` directory containing some files:
 - `<robot>_gen.h` is the C-generated library from CasADi associated with the source file `<robot>_gen.cpp`.